 When Will Generic Aciphex Be Available?

-Aciphex is protected by a patent that is currently set to expire in May 2013.
+Aciphex is protected by a patent that is currently set to expire in November 2013.
+It was initially set to expire six months earlier, but was extended in exchange for the manufacturer performing much-needed pediatric studies.
 This is the earliest predictable date that a generic version of Aciphex could become available.

 However, there are other circumstances that could come up to extend or shorten the exclusivity period of Aciphex.
 This could include such things as lawsuits or other patents for specific Aciphex uses.
 Once Aciphex goes off patent, there may be several companies that manufacture a generic Aciphex drug.